resolve109/study-aws-sa/aws-study-guide.md

   - Automatically scales to handle varying numbers of concurrent users
   - Can be triggered by S3 event notifications when new objects are uploaded
   - Efficient for serverless architectures requiring automatic scaling in response to workload demands
+- **Lambda SnapStart**:
+  - Feature designed to reduce cold start latency for Java functions
+  - Creates and caches a snapshot of the initialized execution environment
+  - Significantly reduces startup time by eliminating initialization overhead
+  - More effective at reducing cold start times than simply increasing function timeout
+  - Better solution than just increasing memory, which improves execution speed but doesn't directly address cold start latency
+  - Perfect for Java applications that experience long cold start times due to JVM initialization and class loading
+  - Provides initialization performance improvements without the additional costs of provisioned concurrency

 ### EC2 Instance Management
 - **Hibernation and Warm Pools**: